Mice are impressively well-adapted to living around human establishments like gardens, lawns, and yards.

 Here’s a list of reasons why they’re in your yard:

 - Mice are drawn to food, shelter, and familiar scents.
-If you have these things in your yard, they will be happy to make it their home.
+If you have these things in your yard, they will make it their home.

 - When it comes to shelter, mice will live in anything that offers protection from rain, strong winds, and predators.
 This might include

-Low decks similar structures: The mice can stuff them with materials and use them as nests.
+Low decks have similar structures: The mice can stuff them with materials and use them as nests.

 Patio furniture: Furniture with enclosed sections that go all the way to the ground is the perfect hiding place for mice.

 BBQs: If you have a barbecue grill but don’t use it often, mice will likely claim it as their own.
-Mice can live in/under garden sheds as they provide safety from rain, wind, and predators.
+Mice can live in/under garden sheds to protect them from rain, wind, and predators.
 They also help the mice keep warm during the winter.